 Vince Vega has a pretty crazy job description, but of all the briefcase-retrieving assassin's duties, his most important job is to make sure Mia Wallace has a good time.
 Mia wants to enter the Twist contest at Jack Rabbit Slim's, so she warns him that he better be a good dancer - but even she's not ready for the moves Vega busts out.

-#17 on The Most Rewatchable Moviessee more on Pulp Fiction
+#76 on The Greatest Movie Themessee more on Pulp Fiction